Jonathan2251/lbd/source/gpu.rst

 - Load meshlet vertices and indices from GPU memory.
 - Apply transforms, skinning, morphing, and procedural deformation.
+- Mesh Shader outputs exactly what the meshlet contains usually, unless you code it manually.

+  - Custom procedural code inside a Mesh Shader can generate more vertices, subdivide triangles, procedurally generate detail, amplify geometry.
+    Mesh Shaders replace Vertex Shader, Geometry Shader and Tessellation (optional).
+But they do not perform automatic tessellation.
+    They simply take a meshlet, run a workgroup and output the triangles inside that meshlet.

 - Perform fine-grained culling:
   - frustum culling
   - backface culling